magomimmo/modern-cljs/doc/tutorial-14.md

 integer and a double, which means we'll be free to use them both in the CLJS side and the CLJ side application code.
 Not bad.

-Let's now refactor the `calculate` functions we have defined both in CLJS and CLJ.
+Let's now refactor the `calculate` functions we defined in both CLJS and CLJ source files.
+Open the `shopping.cljs` file under the `src/cljs/modern_cljs` directory and modify it by removing the `cljs.reader` from the namespace requirements and by removing the calls to `read-string` in the `calculate` function definition as

-Open the `shopping.cljs` file under the `src/cljs/modern_cljs` directory and modify it by removing the `cljs.reader` from the namespace requirements and removing the calls to `read-string` in the local `calculate` function as follows:
+follows:

 ```clojure
 (ns modern-cljs.shopping